vacp2p/rfc-index/codex/marketplace.md

 The state of the slot SHOULD change from filled to free.

 The storage provider assigned to that slot MUST forfeit its `collateral`.
-Other storage nodes can earn a small portion of the forfeited `collateral` by providing a new proof of storage and `collateral`, this is referred to as repairing the empty slot.
+Other storage providers can earn a small portion of the forfeited `collateral` by providing a new proof of storage and `collateral`, this is referred to as repairing the empty slot.

 The slot lifecycle of a storage provider that has filled a slot is demonstrated below: